nsoft/jesterj/README.md

 * Embedded Cassandra server (no need to install Cassandra yourself!)
 * Cassandra config and data location configurable, defaults to `~/.jj/cassandra`
 * Support for fault tolerance, writing status change events to the embedded Cassandra server
-* Initial API/process for user-written document processors. (see [documentation](https://github.com/nsoft/jesterj/wiki/Documentation))
+* Support for user-written document processors. (see [documentation](https://github.com/nsoft/jesterj/wiki/Documentation))
 * 70% test coverage (jacoco)
 * Simple, single Java file to configure everything, non-Java programmers need only follow a simple example (for use cases not requiring custom code)
 * If you DO need custom code, that code can be packaged as an [uno-jar](https://github.com/nsoft/uno-jar) to provide all required dependencies and escape from any library versions that JesterJ uses!
 You only have to deal with your OWN jar hell, not ours!
 Of course, you can also rely on whatever we already provide.
 The classloaders for custom code prefer your uno-jar and then default to whatever JesterJ has available on its classpath.
-* Runnable example to [execute a plan](https://github.com/nsoft/jesterj/blob/master/code/ingest/README.md) that scans a filesystem, and indexes the documents in Solr.
+* Runnable example to [execute a plan](https://github.com/nsoft/jesterj/blob/master/code/examples/shakespeare/README.md) that scans a filesystem, and indexes the documents in Solr.

 Release 1.0 is intended to be usable for small to medium-sized projects (tens of millions of documents or low hundreds of millions of documents with some patience).